buchsbau13/IPPR-GettingSmart/KubernetesInfrastructure/FIWARE-Helm/README.md

 ## Setting up local volumes folders

 Some of the pods defined in this chart require local volumes that are mapped to folders on a node's filesystem.
 In the case of minikube there'll be only one node called `minikube`.
-In order to create the necessary folders first run `minikube ssh` in order to log into the node and than execute the folling commands:
+In order to create the necessary folders first run `minikube ssh` in order to log into the node and than execute the following commands:

 ```bash
 sudo mkdir -p /opt/fiware/mysql